DIY Fishing Gnomes with Easy Handmade Rods

 Tackle Boxes

-Subscribe to my GNOME email newsletter for GNOME project ideas, inspiration, & a FREE gnome pattern.
+Subscribe to my gnome email newsletter for project ideas, inspiration, and a FREE gnome pattern.

-After signing up, you will receive an email (in approximately 15 minutes) with a web link and a password to sign in to the free library.
+After signing up, you’ll receive an email within about 15 minutes with a link and password to access the free library.

-When you enter the library, look for the small photo of the gnomes.
-Click the picture to open the PDF, then press the download icon.
+Once inside the library, look for the small photo of the gnomes.
+Click the image to open the PDF, then select the download icon to save it to your device.

-Download and print the pattern or any of the project downloads.
+You can then print the pattern or any of the available project downloads.

-After you download and print the PDF, go back to the DIY Gnomes post and scroll down to the lower half of the post to read the gnome-making instructions.
+After printing, return to the DIY Gnomes post and scroll to the lower section for the step-by-step gnome-making instructions.

-Also, visit the DIY Gnome Posts Page for more imaginative ideas, fabric choices, trims, and embellishments.
+For even more inspiration, visit the DIY Gnome Posts Page to explore creative ideas, fabric choices, trims, and embellishments.

 How to Make a Gnome

-Next, click here to read this gnome-making beginner post for ideas and step-by-step instructions.
+If you’re new to gnome making, click here to read this gnome-making beginner post for step-by-step instructions and helpful ideas to get you started.

 xo,